 It took me a little while to get close to him, to where we could talk like that, how you would talk to me.
 With Milt, if he would sort of cuss a little bit as he would say my name, I knew that meant that he really loved me.

 NEA: Tell me about founding the San Francisco Jazz Collective.

-And one of my prerequisites for it was it's got to be nice people and not a hard schedule.
-And Randall said, "Don't worry your head, okay.
+One of my prerequisites for it was it's got to be nice people and not a hard schedule.
+And Randall said, "Don't worry your head, okay?
 It's going to be very nice people."
 In fact, it worked out to be a lot of my friends.
-I really got a chance to meet Joshua Redman because I knew his dad.
+I really got a chance to meet Joshua Redman, because I knew his dad.

 It's a great organization.
 They're doing great things.
 My son is working for them, my youngest.
 They're presenting a lot of music to the people and letting people be able, without having to travel around the world, to hear a lot of musicians from around the world that they would've never have heard of.